CyVerse-learning-materials/foss/docs/04_documentation_communication.md

     you'll have a higher likelihood of meeting other new collaborators.
 2.  [:fontawesome-solid-blog: Blogs](https://blogging.org/blog/top-science-blogs/){target=_blank} - there are
     numerous platforms for blogging about research, the older platforms tend to dominate this space.
-Other platforms like, [:simple-medium:Medium](https://medium.com/topic/data-science){target=_blank} offer a place for
+Other platforms like [:simple-medium:Medium](https://medium.com/topic/data-science){target=_blank} offer a place for
     reseachers to create personalized reading spaces and self publish.
 3. Community groups - There are lists (and lists of lists) of